Skip to main content

 • being an unpaid carer

 The way we deliver adult social care in Highland is as self-directed support - formal supports are usually accessed after conversations (outcomes-focused assessments) with workers from our Integrated Teams.
-If you think your situation means you might need support to live an ordinary life, then you or someone who cares for you may wish to get in touch with one of our Single Points Of Contact.
+If you think your situation means you might need support to live an ordinary life, then you or someone who cares for you may wish to get in touch with one of our Single Points Of Access.

 • Support for individuals